Before

 Bastion-free connectivity

-Colrows eliminates the need for bastion host infrastructure, reducing operational overhead and simplifying developer onboarding significantly.
+Colrows eliminates the need for bastion host infrastructure, reducing operational overhead and simplifying developer onboarding.

 Data science workflows sit inside the same environment as SQL and conversational analytics - no separate toolchain, no context switching.